 Situated on the scenic riverfront, Kaunas Castle is a 14th century structure packed with archaeological relics.
 Tour the castle to see a medieval prison, history exhibits, and animation about the 1362 castle siege.
 The castle is part of the Kaunas City Museum and also holds exhibits about Lithuania's past.

 Part of the 19th-century Kaunas Fortress, the Ninth Fort took on a darker role in Lithuania’s history during the country’s Nazi occupation in World War II, when it was used as a Jewish extermination camp.
 Today, the site has been preserved as a museum and memorial dedicated to the more than 30,000 people who were killed there.

-The Devil’s Museum in Kaunas, Lithuania features the Antanas Zmuidzinavicius collection of sculptures and carvings of devils from around the world, as well as witches and other mythological characters.
+The Devils' Museum (also known as the Zmuidzinavicius Museum) in Kaunas, Lithuania features the Antanas Zmuidzinavicius collection of sculptures and carvings of devils from around the world, as well as witches and other mythological characters.
 It includes 3,000 articles of arts and crafts, fine arts and souvenirs made from materials such as wood, glass, porcelain and paper.
 Visitors are invited to add to the collection.